diginsight/telemetry/HOWTO - Make your application flow observable.md

 }
 ```
 in this case method `FindUserByEmailAddressAsync` is logged together with its parameter names and parameter values.<br>
-Parameter names and values are shown inline with the method START line, as shown below:
+Parameter names and values are shown inline within the method START line, as shown below:
 ![alt text](/images/v3/03.%20ParametersLog.jpg "Diginsight telemetry parameters log")<br>

 For Simple types such as strings, numeric etc values are shown properly.<br>
-For complex types __.GetLogString()__ extension method can be used.
+For complex types __`GetLogString()`__ extension method can be used.

-In the provided example, __GetLogString()__ produces the following description for the `cacheContext` parameter:
+In the provided example, __`GetLogString()`__ produces the following description for the `cacheContext` parameter:
 ```c#
 cacheContext:{CacheContext:{Enabled:True,MaxAge:600}}
 ```

 Such descriptions can be provided by the object itself, by means of `ISupportLogString` interface or by the outer application, by means of `IProvideLogString` interface.

+The following code snippet shows a class providing its log string by means of `ISupportLogString` interface:
 ```c#
 public class CacheContext : ICacheContext, ISupportLogString {